Vortable/Vortable/README.md

-# Welcome to My Data Science Trek! 💕
+# My Data Science Trek! 💕

 Hi, I'm **@Vortable** — I love to code and make the world a more collaborative place.
 I've been an **entrepreneur for 12 years**, striving to **democratize the world of science** through my work crafting science programs for **girls, non-binary folks, and allies**.